mikestichling/numeric_squence_calculator/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your environment.

 * Visual Studio .Net Framework 4.5.1
 * [Git](http://git-scm.com/)